rev. 228

 Each OKAPI method has a minimum authentication level.

 • Level 0.
 Anonymous.
-You may call this method with no extra arguments.
+You may call such methods with no extra authentication-related arguments.

 some_method?arg=44